GENERAL SCOTT BOUDIN PAGEANT INFO

 DEADLINES & PAGEANT DAY SCHEDULE

-Contestants ages 15 years and up must arrive at the Scott City Hall by 9:45 a.m. to check-in.
+Contestants ages 15 years and up must arrive at Scott City Hall by 9:30 a.m. for check-in and interviews.

-Contestants 14 years and below must arrive at the Scott Event Center and check-in by 1:30 p.m.
+Contestants ages 12 months to 14 years old must arrive at the Scott Event Center and check-in by 1:30 p.m.

 Yes.
 Check-in is REQUIRED.
 Each contestant ages 15 years and up must check in at Scott City Hall to notify us that you are present for interview and to receive your contestant number.
 Each contestant ages 14 years and below must check in at the Registration Table to notify us that you are present and to receive your contestant number.
 The earlier you check-in, the better.
 Failure to check-in will result in your registration being removed from judging.